vanStaen/spielbetrieb.eu/README.md

 72. New Dark issue
 9. Spielbetrieb anouncement
 91. Event waiting for review // for admin with role event
+92. Partner waiting for review // for admin with role partner
+93. Tag waiting for review // for admin with role data
+94. Content waiting for review // for admin with role content
-92. New Bug reported // for admin with role bug
+99. New Bug reported // for admin with role bug

 #### Address and Geocoding